rithikunsen/rithikunsen/README.md

 <!-- - 👋 Hi, I’m Rithikun
 - 👀 I’m interested in Programming to make mine and other people lives a but easier through technology
-- 🌱 I’m currently learning JavaScript and Ruby on Rails
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on anything coding related
 - 📫 How to reach me?
 Go to my website https://prgrmr-yn.github.io/profile and send me a form message
 <!---